Loving others

 the thief of joy

 This is supposed to be relaxing, I thought.
-Instead my perfectionist side starts to emerge and I get tense.
+Instead my perfectionist side breaks out and I get tense.
 I partly blame being left-handed.
 Every time I tried to paint my hand would drag through the fresh strokes leaving smudges, with a side of frustration.
 My downfall came when I looked at the other paintings during the class.
 Some women totally ignored the instructor’s elementary-style teaching and free handed the entire thing.
-They would finish way ahead of the class and their painting was something for others to “ooh” and “ahh” at.
+They would finish way ahead of the class and their paintings were something for others to “ooh” and “ahh” at.
 I was dumbfounded.

 After six or seven attempts I finally resigned, accepting the fact that I am not very artistic.
 I could have probably enjoyed the painting classes regardless of my skill level.
 The problem arose when I began comparing my artwork to someone else’s.
-I got in my head and put added pressure on myself because my piece was not as pretty as hers.
-Looking back I see how ridiculous this was.
-I robbed myself of a lot of fun, if only I had kept my eyes on my own paper and chilled out.
+Looking back I see how ridiculous this was and robbed myself of a lot of fun.
+If only I had kept my eyes on my own paper and chilled out.

 Comparison is a dangerous game.
-Sometimes I do it almost automatically because in my flesh there is a desire to be superior, better than, and important.
-If I am not guarding my mind and hiding myself in Christ, then I forget my identity in Him.
-I cannot be at rest or secure in who I am, a daughter of the King, when I secretly compete.
-Comparing myself to another only leads to envy and discontentment.
+Sometimes we do it almost automatically because in our flesh there is a desire to be superior, better than, and important.
+If we don’t guard our thoughts, hiding ourselves in Christ, we can forget our identity and worth in Him.
+We cannot be at rest or secure in who God made us to be when we compete with one another.
+Comparing ourselves leads to envy and discontentment.
 A stubborn, bitter root will start to grow if not quickly uprooted.
-I begin to believe I have nothing to offer because someone else does it better than me.
-The truth is that my value is not determined by another, or even by my own standards.
-Jesus demonstrated my worth when He died on the cross in my place.
+We begin to believe we have nothing to offer because someone else does it better than you.
+The truth is that our value is not determined by another, or even by our own standards.
+Jesus demonstrated our worth when He died on the cross for our sins.

 It is easy to get caught up in using the measuring stick against one another.
 He is a better Christian than me; She is more successful because she has a career outside the home; I am a better mom because I stay at home.
 The list can go on and on and around in circles.
 What essentially happens is that we step on others going up the ladder as we to try to make ourselves little gods.
 We start setting value on others as more or less than us, instead of seeing each other as the work of our Creator.

-But when I celebrate the gifts and abilities God gave me, I am turning my heart to worship Him, practicing a grateful heart with joy.
-Weeding out the haves and have not’s in my life also allows me to better connect with others if I am not comparing ourselves.
-There is room to breathe in accepting and praising God for not only the specifics in how He fashioned me, but in how He knitted others together as well.
+But when we celebrate the gifts and abilities God gave each of us, we turn our hearts toward Him in worship.
+This is practicing a grateful heart with joy.
+Weeding out the ‘haves’ and ‘have not’s’ allows us to better connect with others if we are not comparing ourselves.
 How boring would it be if all of our paintings looked EXACTLY the same?
-If we all had the same gifts we could not serve one another and function like the body of Christ either.
+If we had the same gifts we could not serve one another and function like the body of Christ.

 The work of your hands or contribution in society does not judge your worth because if you are in Christ, your identity in Jesus Christ is already enough.
 We can bravely just be who He created us to be and live and serve with purpose.
 Christian, when you feel that temptation to validate yourself to another, trust that you are enough to the Lord because He is enough in you.